Before you delve into this post, stop reading, walk over to the next room and give someone a compliment. Just like that. You’ll see instant results.

 Just take what happened over the last few weeks at Lemonade.
 As outlined in the Transparency Chronicles, we’ve handled quite a few claims since launching in September.
 That’s fine – it is what insurance companies exist for, making sure people can move on with their lives when things go wrong.

-One of these three, Alan, filed a claim with AI Jim for a stolen laptop.
-AI Jim approved his claim in seconds, and transferred the funds to his account.
-That’s what we call an instant claim.
+One of the three policyholders that returned a claim was Alan, who filed a claim with AI Jim for a stolen laptop.
+AI Jim approved his claim in seconds, and transferred the funds to his account (what we call an instant claim).

 But, Jim did think much of it.
 He has been a claims professional in traditional insurance companies for decades.
 He’s never had anything like this happen before.